WebThingsIO/thing-url-adapter/README.md

     ![enter_data.png](images/enter_data.png)

-    * Save the entry by pressing apply.
+    * Save the entry by pressing "Apply" at the bottom of the page.